rorymcginnis1/todoList/README.md

 # todoList
 Must have spring boot and maven both downlaoded

-Once you download the repo enter into it and run the command ./mvnw spring-boot:run to start the application
+Once you download the repo enter into it and run the following commands export JAVA_HOME=$(/usr/libexec/java_home) mvn -N io.takari:maven:wrapper
+./mvnw spring-boot:run to start the application

+Then the todo list application will be available on localhost:3000/

 ### Simple demo of a todo list